kagaminehaku/Haku_Excel_Importer/README.md

 # Haku_Excel_Importer
-This simple program is using to import data from excel file to an sql database (3 column)
+This simple program is using to import data from excel file to an sql database